Help Students Set SMART Goals for the New Year

 Here’s a version that is smarter but not quite SMART: “I will get at least a B in all my math and science classes.”

-Here is a SMART goal: “In each of my math and science classes [specific] this semester [time bound], I will earn at least a grade of B [measurable].
+Instead of stating a goal without establishing any other parameters, here is how to phrase the desire to get improved grades as a SMART goal: “In each of my math and science classes [specific] this semester [time bound], I will earn at least a grade of B [measurable].
 I can do this [attainable] by taking careful notes in class, asking my teacher for help when a concept is not clear, and seeking a tutor’s assistance if I’m still struggling.
 I won’t play video games or hang out with friends until my homework is completed each night [relevant].”

-It’s important that goals come from the child rather than be imposed by the parent.
-This helps ensure that the goal is important to your child, and as a result, he or she will be more naturally motivated to work toward it.
+First, it’s important that goals come from the child rather than be imposed on them.
+Choosing their own goals helps ensure that the goal is important to them, and as a result, they will be more naturally motivated to work toward it.

-Some students might easily come up with their own goals, but younger students might need a parent to help spark some ideas.
-According to Susan Bosak, creator of the Legacy Project, which encourages children to set goals and embrace the future with creativity, asking the student about what he’s studying in school is a good way to begin.
+Some students might easily come up with their own goals, but younger students might need help spark some ideas.
+According to Susan Bosak, creator of the Legacy Project, which encourages children to set goals and embrace the future with creativity, asking the student about what they are studying in school is a good way to begin.
+By encouraging them to think about how they feel about what they are studying, they may be more likely to uncover their interests, and Learning Coaches can help them explore those interests, quite possibly envisioning them as careers or life-long passions.

-Rather than dwell on letter grades and report cards (particularly if grades were low), encourage your students to consider how they feel about their learning.
+Rather than dwell on letter grades and report cards (particularly if grades were low), encourage your student to consider how they feel about their learning.
 Was there a topic of particular interest?
 Did they feel confident when doing schoolwork or taking tests?
 Is there anything they’d do differently in the coming semester?
-These discussions can help parent and child work as a team to define relevant goals.
+These discussions can help you and your student work as a team to define relevant goals and the actions that will ultimately lead to different results.

 Interested in getting more involved in your children’s education this school year?
-Visit the Connections Academy website to learn more about tuition-free online school, or the Pearson Online Academy website to discover the advantages of online private school.
+Download our free eGuide to learn more about tuition-free online school, or the Pearson Online Academy website to discover the advantages of online private school.

 E-guide for Connections Academy with a green background and a graphic of a laptop with the purple eGuide.